 And set Your Name upon us, O YHVH, for all generations,

 And You will not reject us for ever.

 3You made a covenant with our ancestors concerning us;

 And we hope in You, when our soul turns to You.

 4May the mercy of YHVH be upon the house of Israel forever and ever;

-God’s kindness upon Jacob’s descendents throughout all the generations.
+God’s kindness upon Jacob’s descendants throughout all the generations.

-43. 1Worthy to be praised is YHVH who judges the whole earth in His righteousness.
+43. 1Worthy to be praised is YHVH who judges the whole earth in God’s righteousness.

 2Behold now, O God, You have shown us Your judgment in Your righteousness;

 Our eyes have seen Your judgments, O God.